jerrymarshall2004/cs50labs/terminal/README.md

 ## Go Ahead Now and Experiment

 Now it's your turn to practice the terminal commands you just learned.
 Try using the `cd` and `ls` commands as you navigate through the directories in your workspace.
 Create a few new files and directories and then move these files from one directory to another.

+## Check your work

+-To check your work make sure you are in the root directory by pressing cd, then enter.
+Type ls enter.
+You should see apt1 in blue.
+-Then enter the following command check50 jmichalenko/labchecks/main/terminal

+## Submit your work

+-After you are happy with your check50 results, submit your work by entering the following: submit50 jmichalenko/labchecks/main/terminal